JohnCodez/SpeedyClick/README.md

 The game is entirely built in the frontend folder.
 This uses Javascript, HTML, and CSS

-The Leaderboard and account systems will be built in the backend folder.
+The Leaderboard and account systems coming soon
-This uses custom rails API's

 Everything in here is made by me!<br><br>